 The AICU is at an off-site location for monitoring patients receiving care in LVHN intensive care units (ICU).
 Patients are monitored every night by a team that includes an intensivist physician and critical care nurses.
 The program has shown significant reduction in mortality, significantly fewer days of mechanical ventilation and a decreased length of ICU stay.

 BabyCam utilizes a webcam at each neonatal intensive care unit (NICU) bed at Lehigh Valley Reilly Children’s Hospital to allow parents and other parent-approved individuals (such as family members) to view the baby through a secure internet connection.
-BabyCam is provided at NICUs at LVH–Cedar Crest and LVH–Muhlenberg.
+BabyCam is provided at NICUs at Lehigh Valley Hospital (LVH)–Cedar Crest and LVH–Muhlenberg.

 Care Transition Team

-The Continuous Ambulatory Remote Engagement Services (CARES) uses digital technology deployed to the patient’s home to monitor daily vital signs and biometric data.
+Continuous Ambulatory Remote Engagement Services (CARES) provides patients a customized kit that includes tools to record blood oxygen levels and temperature.
+That information is submitted to LVHN and reviewed by a nurse on the LVHN CARES team.
+If needed, the nurse will reach out to discuss a patient's condition or provide the information to a physician for further review.
 The nursing team also provides coaching and reinforcement of educational topics such as medication adherence, diet, activity and the importance of daily testing.